-Chinese President Xi Jinping Sends Congratulatory Letter to Xizang Development Forum - ExBulletin
+Chinese President Xi Jinping sends congratulatory letter to Xizang Development Forum - ExBulletin

 Chinese President Xi Jinping sent a congratulatory letter to the 2023 Xizang Development Forum on Tuesday.

-“People’s happiness is the ultimate human right, while development is the key to providing people with a better life,” Xi noted in the letter.
+“People’s happiness is the supreme human right, and development is the key to people’s better life,” Xi said in the letter.

-Xizang has attained a moderately prosperous society in all respects with the rest of the country, showing vibrant and flourishing scenes, he added.
+In all respects, Xizang, like the rest of the country, has attained a moderately prosperous society characterized by a vibrant and flourishing scene, he said.

-Xi said he hopes that during the new path of Chinese modernization, Xizang can fully and faithfully implement the new development philosophy on all fronts, step up efforts to promote high-quality development and s strive to build a prosperous, harmonious and beautiful new socialist society.
-Xizang relies on unity, civility and modernization so that the people of Xizang can enjoy a better and more fulfilling life.
+Xi said he hopes that in the new path of China’s gradual modernization, Xizang will fully and faithfully implement the new development philosophy on all fronts, step up efforts to promote high-quality development, and strive to build a prosperous, harmonious and beautiful new socialist society.
+Xizang which will be supported by unity, civilization and modernization, so that the people of Xizang can lead a better and more fulfilling life.

-The forum, themed “New Era, New Xizang, New Journey: New Chapter of High-Quality Development and Human Rights Protection in Xizang,” is organized by the Information Office of the Council of State and People’s Government of Xizang Autonomous Region.
+The forum, themed “New Era, New Xizang, New Direction: New Chapter of Quality Development and Human Rights Protection in Xizang,” is organized by the China Business Council Information Office.
+State and People’s Government of Xizang Autonomous Region.

 |